 The early termination fees are set out below in Table 7 and may only include stranded capital costs and reasonable costs associated with the termination of this MSA, or any Statement of Work thereunder, prior to the end of the term of the agreement.

 Proponent: Click or tap here to enter text.

-Collection Catchment Area Number and Name:
+Collection Catchment Area Number and Name: Click or tap here to enter text.

 Table 1: Unit Prices – Operating Hours on Business Days